jimthompson5802/k3d-kubeflow-setup/README.md

 ```

 # start a k3d cluster
-k3d cluster create kf-cluster
+k3d cluster create kubeflow

 ```

 ## deploy kubeflow components from the downloaded manifest profile

 Note: created branch "my_customization" for changes required for my setup.
-Run each `kuztomize`  command one at a time.
+Run each `kustomize`  command one at a time.
 This takes 45+ minutes on a mid-2014 MBP with 16GB RAM.

 ```